jckfa/tinyfonts/README.md

 All of the stylistic sets can be chained together.
 So, for example, a wider, boxy C with open counters is available.

+* Kerning must be disabled in user's graphics editing program.
 ```

 ### Drawing Quality